-- When δ decreases, the slow CW decrease becomes closer (resembles more) to CW reset scheme and shows no enhancement over this last, $(G \rightarrow 1)$. - However, when the multiplicative factor δ is high, CW decreases slowly upon each successful frame transmission, still avoiding future collisions and retransmissions, therefore the throughput is higher than with CW reset scheme (G > 1). - When using small frame sizes, gain decreases since collisions have less impact on the total throughput, and the maximum gain G{max} is around $\delta{max} = 0.9$.
-Beyond this value the backoff overhead of SD becomes considerable and G decreases. - As λ decreases, the throughput gain G decreases for all values of δ.
-In fact, when data rates decrease, we observe fewer collisions leading to fewer CW increase and CW decrease.
-Therefore the gain of SD over CW reset scheme gets lower and converges to unity.
+- When δ decreases, the slow CW decrease becomes closer (resembles more) to the CW reset scheme and shows no enhancement over this last, $(G \rightarrow 1)$. - However, when the multiplicative factor δ is high, CW decreases slowly upon each successful frame transmission, still avoiding future collisions and retransmissions, therefore the throughput is higher than with the CW reset scheme (G > 1). - When using small frame sizes, the throughput gain (G) decreases since collisions have less effect on the total throughput, and the maximum gain G{max} is around $\delta{max} = 0.9$.
+Beyond this value, the backoff overhead of SD becomes considerable and G starts decreasing. - As λ decreases, the throughput gain G decreases for all values of δ .
+In fact, when the data rates decrease, we observe fewer collisions leading to fewer CW increases and CW decreases.
+Therefore the gain of SD over the CW reset scheme lowers and converges to unity.

-- When δ = 1, we observe a non-negligible gain G > 1 when the channel is highly congested (as seen in Figure 5).
+- When $\delta = 1$, we observe a non-negligible gain G > 1 when the channel is highly congested (as seen in Figure 5).
 However, when the channel suddenly becomes less congested, the CW value keeps constantly high, increasing overhead, and decreasing throughput efficiency.
-For low data rates, this overhead (when δ = 1) is negligible relative to the idle channel periods between consecutive packets.
+For low data rates, this overhead (when $\delta = 1$) is negligible relative to the idle channel periods between consecutive packets.
 Therefore the gain G = 1.
-However, when λ = 1, this overhead becomes considerable leaving large idle gaps between packets, reducing efficiency, therefore the gain drops to G = 0.48. - When using $\delta < 1$, the CW size (and overhead) will progressively decrease upon each successful transmission.
-Therefore the overhead cited above (with $\delta = 1$) still exists but for a transient period only, the duration of which is function of δ , the frame data rate λ and the corresponding successful transmissions.
-This transient period is characterized by T_l , the settling time we defined above, and will be analyzed in section IV.
+However, when $\lambda = 1$, this overhead becomes considerable leaving large idle gaps between packets, reducing efficiency, therefore the gain drops to G = 0.48. - When using δ < 1, the CW size (and thus its overhead) will progressively decrease upon each successful transmission.
+Therefore the overhead cited above (with δ = 1) still exists but for a transient period only, the duration of which is a function of δ, the frame data rate λ and the corresponding successful transmissions.
+This transient period is characterized by T_l, the settling time we defined above, and will be analyzed in section 4.

-A. Mathematical model
+3.1 Mathematical model

 Our analysis is divided into two parts.
 First we study the behavior of a single mobile station with a SD Markov model, and we compute the stationary probability τ that the station transmits a packet in a randomly chosen time slot.
 This probability does not depend on the access mechanisms (with or without RTS/CTS scheme).
-Second, by studying the events occurring within a time slot, we express the channel throughput as a function of τ with and without RTS/CTS schemes.
-We get then a system of two equations that we solve for the channel throughput by getting rid of τ .
+Second, by studying the events that occur within a time slot, we express the channel throughput as a function of τ with and without RTS/CTS schemes.
+We obtain then a system of two equations that we solve for the